adeubank/adej-microscope/README.md

 ## Adding Users

-Users are easily added with the
+Users are easily added with the `ui-account` package and `account-password`.

+## Reactivity

+Meteor has data sources that fire callbacks when they are changed.
+Meteor calls this reactivity.
+It accomplishes this with `computations`.
+We could manually accomplish this by binding an `observe` function on top of a data source.
+Then we could do the heavy lifting of what happens on certain callbacks.